LATTE: LAnguage Trajectory TransformEr: Approach

-In order to generate the language inputs, we focused on 3 types of trajectory modification: changes in the Cartesian trajectory space (e.g. "stay on the left", "go more to the right"), changes in speed (e.g. "go faster", "go slower when next to \textit{x}") and changes in distance from objects (e.g. "walk closer to \textit{x}", "drive further away from \textit{x}").
-Each language input was associated with a handcrafted function $F(L_{in}, P(O))$ that outputs a force vector field.
-In the section \ref{subsec:sim_exp} we explore augmenting these language inputs using a pre-trained paraphrasing model BART \cite{lewis2019bart}.
-The modified trajectory was generated by interactively modifying the original one with the language input vector field.
-Given that some robotic platforms and contexts might require small localized changes in the trajectory, while others, for the same NL input, might expect a more global modifications.
-We defined the \textit{locality factor} as a scalar to expresses the expected range of influence of the vector fields $F(Lin, P (O))$.
-This scalar, if present in the dataset, should bias the model to generate more local or global trajectory modifications.
-Working as as context dependent hyper-parameter.
+As for the language input $L_{in}$, we focus on three main trajectory modifications: i) changes in the absolute Cartesian trajectory space (\textit{e.g.} ``stay on the left", ``go more to the right"), ii) changes in speed (e.g. ``go faster", ``go slower when next to \textit{x}"), and iii) positional changes relative to objects (e.g. ``walk closer to \textit{x}", ``drive further away from \textit{x}").
+We pick a sample from a vocabulary bank associate each modification type, and calculate a force vector field over the enviornment using a handcrafted function $F(L_{in}, P(O))$.
+The field strength may vary depending on additional intensifier words that can be added to the sentences such as ``very", ``a bit", etc. In the section \ref{subsec:sim_exp} we also explore augmenting these language inputs using BART \cite{lewis2019bart}, which is a pre-trained paraphrasing model.
+Finally, we generate the ground-truth trajectory modification by iteratively optimizing the original trajectory along the vector field.

+We introduce one additional hyper-parameter in the dataset generation and model training which we name \textit{locality factor}.
+For the same language prompt, some robotics contexts might require small localized trajectory changes while others might expect long-range modifications.
+After training, the locality factor allows the user to define their desired range of model influence.